 Constituents & Properties

-- Tobacco smoke contains over 4,000 chemicals in the form of particles and gases.
+- Tobacco smoke contains over 7,000 chemicals, of which hundreds are harmful and about 70 can cause cancers.
 Many potentially toxic gases are present in higher concentrations in sidestream smoke than in mainstream smoke.
 And nearly 85% of the smoke in a room results from sidestream smoke.